iifl-logo

 The regulatory and policy environment in which we operate is evolving and subject to change.
 Our business is dependent on GoI and state government policies that support renewable energy, particularly solar energy.
 For example, government projects are permitted to procure solar modules of certain quality and specification only from a limited number of select suppliers identified in the ALMM identified by the MNRE, for which our products have been enlisted for use in solar projects in India, including government projects, government-assisted projects, schemes and programs launched by the government, open access and net-metering projects.

-The PM Suryaghar: Muft Bijli Yojna was launched in 2024, which aims to install rooftop solar panels in 10 million households and with a total financial outlay of Rs 750.21 billion.
+The PM Suryaghar: Muft Bijli Yojna was launched in 2024, which aims to install rooftop solar panels in 10 million households and with a total financial outlay of 750.21 billion.
 Our innovative hybrid solar systems which provide for grid connection as well as storage of energy in case of power outages, are eligible for this subsidy.
 This makes our products more affordable for the customers.
 We intend to market our proven hybrid and on-grid solar products to address the increased demand due to this initiative.

-Further, government schemes such as Pradhan Mantri Janjati Adivasi Nyaya Maha Abhiyan (PM JANMAN) which provides for electrification of 100,000 un-electrified households in particularly vulnerable tribal groups (PVTG) areas located in 18 states and the union territory of Andaman and Nicobar Islands by provision of off- grid solar systems where electricity supply through grid is not feasible, will provide a boost to the demand of our off-grid solar products.
+Further, government schemes such as Pradhan Mantri Janjati Adivasi Nyaya Maha Abhiyan (PM JANMAN) which provides for electrification of 100,000 un-electrified households in particularly vulnerable tribal groups (PVTG) areas located in 18 states and the union territory of Andaman and Nicobar Islands by provision of off-grid solar systems where electricity supply through grid is not feasible, will provide a boost to the demand of our off-grid solar products.

 Furthermore, the Grid Connected Solar Rooftop Program, launched in March 2019, aims to provide free electricity to ten million households in India by providing households with a subsidy to install solar rooftop systems also requires the use of domestic content requirement solar modules.
 We intend to capitalize on such program and meet this demand using our sales channels across India.

 If any of these incentives or policies are adversely amended, eliminated or not extended beyond their current expiration dates, or if funding for these incentives is reduced, or if governmental support of renewable energy development, particularly solar energy, is discontinued or reduced, it could have an adverse effect on the viability of new solar energy projects based on current tariff and cost assumptions.
-For further information, please see section titled “Key Regulations and Policies” on page 264.
+For further information, please see section titled "Key Regulations and Policies" on page 309.
 Any changes and related uncertainties in application, interpretation or implementation of any new regulations or policies introduced require us to assess its implications on our business operations, obtain additional approvals and licences, and may require us to alter our business strategy, or implement onerous requirements and conditions on our operations.
 This may result in increased compliance costs as well as divert significant management time and other resources.

 Cost of materials consumed

-For the six months ended September 30, 2024
+Particulars For the three months period ended June 30, 2025 Fiscal 2025 Fiscal 2024 Fiscal 2023

 We depend on external suppliers for our materials and components required and typically purchase materials and components on a purchase order basis and place such orders with them in advance on the basis of our anticipated requirements.
 As a result, the success of our business is significantly dependent on maintaining good relationships with our materials and component suppliers.
 Further, we source raw materials from a number of international suppliers as well as from vendors in India.
 Our supply arrangements are subject to price volatility caused by various factors such as market fluctuations, currency fluctuations, climatic and environmental conditions, production and transportation cost, changes in domestic as well as international government policies, and regulatory and trade sanctions.
 We currently import solar cells and lithium-ion cells from China.
 Changes in import duties also impact our cost materials consumed and consequently operating margins.
 If we cannot fully offset increases in material prices with increases in the prices for our products, we will experience lower margins.